AFUtik/SQLite-Tools/README.md

 # Guide
 This Repository provides the tools that simplify work with Database and other objects.
-## Config
+## Creating Config
-Before creating database you need to create config "sqlite.yml" in resources directory.
-You can use the class 'ConfigLoader' to load another config.
+Before creating database you need to create a configuration file "sqlite.yml" in resources directory.
+You can use the class 'ConfigLoader' to load a different configuration file if needed.
 ```yml
 database-path: src/main/resources/database/database.db
 schema-path: src/main/resources/database/schema.sql
 ```
-After you need to create schema.sql in your schema-path.
+You also need to create schema.sql at the specified schema-path.

-## Connecting
+## Connecting to the Database
 In order to connect to database, use the following code.
 The Database file will be created automatically.
 If you need to change config path or name, use 'SQLdatabase.setConfigPath()', by default path is 'src/main/resources/sqlite.yml'.
 ```java